Student halls and houses

 When applying for university halls, it's common to be asked about your lifestyle, and universities may try to group similar people together.

-You should approach living in halls with an open mind and be prepared for a lively environment where you may have to compromise your personal preferences.
-After the first year, most students chose to move into accommodation with a group of friends of their own choosing, often with friends they've made in halls.
+You should approach living in halls with an open mind and be prepared for a lively environment where you may have to compromise some personal preferences.
+Most students chose to move into accommodation with a group of friends of their own choosing after first year, often with friends they've made in halls.